 You can go in and select “View My Assignment” at any time through the MTSU Housing Portal.
 If a roommate has been assigned, the released information will appear there.

 How do I find/get matched with a roommate?

 With the majority of our room assignments taking place during the self-assignment process, most MTSU students will be responsible for finding their own best roommate match.
 To assist, MTSU Housing uses roommate matching questions that students can browse responses to and determine whether or not the potential roommate seems like a suitable match.
 Self-assignment also makes it easy for students who know one another to end up together—as long as a space exists with two vacancies, students can both “pick” into the same room and end up as roommates.
 It is also not uncommon that students who do not know anyone prior to enrolling find roommates on social media by joining the “MTSU Class of” Facebook page for their class, by using hashtags like #mtsu25 or by utilizing a paid website such as Roomsurf.
 These methods allow students to talk and get to know one another prior to deciding to be roommates

 For students who miss the opportunity to self-assign, the housing operations staff uses Intellisign—a software feature that uses an algorithm combining building preference, room type preference and roommate matching questions to find the most suitable accommodation out of the available remaining options.

 If I don’t like my room assignment, can I cancel my Housing License Agreement?
 License agreements are for the full academic year which include both Fall and Spring terms.
 Cancellations can only be accepted under very specific exceptions (ie. Student is graduating, student is studying abroad, etc).
 However, we do work to honor room changes for students who complete the Change Request form.
-To complete a Change Request form, visit us in Room 300 of the Keathley University Center (KUC).
+To complete a Change Request form, sign into the Housing portal at https://www.mtsu.edu/living-on-campus/index.php